-- OCR2A changes its value from MAX, like in the timing diagram above.
+OCR2A changes its value from MAX, like in Figure 67.
 When the OCR2A value is MAX the OCn pin value is the same as the result of a down-counting Compare Match.
-To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an up-counting Compare Match. - The timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up.
+To ensure symmetry around BOTTOM the OCn value at MAX must correspond to the result of an upcounting Compare Match.

-22.8.
-Timer/Counter Timing Diagrams
+• The timer starts counting from a value higher than the one in OCR2A, and for that reason misses the Compare Match and hence the OCn change that would have happened on the way up.

-The Timer/Counter is a synchronous design and the timer clock (clk{T2}) is therefore shown as a clock enable signal in the following figures.
+Timer/Counter Timing Diagrams The Timer/Counter is a synchronous design and the timer clock (clk{T2}) is therefore shown as a clock enable signal in the following figures.
 The figures include information on when interrupt flags are set.
-The first figure below contains timing data for basic Timer/Counter operation.
-It shows the count sequence close to the MAX value in all modes other than phase correct PWM mode.
+Figure 68 contains timing data for basic Timer/Counter operation.
+The figure shows the count sequence close to the MAX value in all modes other than phase correct PWM mode.